nagvbt/nagvbt.github.io/blog/2012-09-27-leap-hands-free-motion-control-technology.md

 ---
-title: "LEAP Hands-free motion control Technology"
-date: "2012-09-27"
-categories:
-  - "tools-technology-news"
-tags:
+tags: ["Technology"]
-  - "Technology"
 ---

+# LEAP Hands-free motion control Technology

 New way of interaction with the computers say good bye to Keyboard, Mouse even touch screen :)  ?